Ashraful-Momen/Linux/System Administrator with Kali/readme.md

-I'll create a comprehensive Bash reference guide for system administrators working with Kali Linux.
-This will cover essential concepts, commands, and techniques you'll need.I've created a comprehensive Bash guide specifically tailored for system administrators working with Kali Linux.
+#administrators working with Kali Linux.
 This guide covers:

 **Core Topics:**
 - Bash fundamentals and command structure